Class Utilities

 Parameters:

-url - an absolute or relative URL/URI string (must be non-null)
+url - a relative or absolute URL/URI string

 Returns: